Matcham89/appdev-infra/README.md

 <p>&nbsp;</p>

-### Define project variables

-`mcm-createlift-infra/bootstrap/variables`

-* CICD project - _This will host the artifact registry and appplications images.
-It will also hold the state files_

-* DEV project - _This is the developement project_

-<p>&nbsp;</p>

 ### Deploy Cloud Run

-For the IaC to deploy Cloud Run resources must exsist in the project you are going to deploy to
+For the IaC to deploy, Cloud Run resources must exsist in the project you are going to deploy to

 After connecting to Google Cloud, run the below code